Research

 The human gut is co-inhabited by trillions of microbes such as bacteria and fungi, which are known to play fundamental impact on human physiology.
 While gut dysbiosis is associated with a large number of diseases including the Alzheimer’s and diabetes, it is not yet clear how the microbes localized in the gut exert their impact on sterile extragastrointestinal organs such as the brain and pancreas.

 Searching and understanding of the microbiota-derived small molecules in host circulatory system may offer new insights.
-Recently, our studies showed that soluble bacterial peptidoglycan (PGN) fragments are ubiquitous present in sera of human and a number of animals including bovine, horse, sheep, rabbit and mice, but they are undetectable in germ-free mice (Nat.
+Our earlier study showed that soluble bacterial peptidoglycan (PGN) fragments are ubiquitously present in sera of human and many animals including bovine, horse, sheep, rabbit, and mice, but are undetectable in germ-free mice (Nat.
 Microbiol.2019).
 As PGN is an essential and unique feature of the bacteria that is absent in mammalian cells, our observations strongly support that host microbiota are the source of host circulating PGNs.
 To explore the physiological relevance of serum PGNs, we showed that modulating the PGN levels can affect autoimmune arthritis development in mice model, and interestingly, circulating PGNs are present at significantly higher levels in autoimmune disease patients such as RA and SLE.
 Thus we hypothesise that the circulating PGNs act as signalling molecules in the microbe-host crosstalk.

 Figure 1.
 Microbiota-derived peptidoglycan fragments in serum may act are signalling molecules in microbe-host interactions.
 There are many open questions in the emerging role of microbiota.